kusari-network/kusari-docs/docs/validator-guides/validator.md

 ### Install Kusari Validator binaries
 The following command will fetch / download the Kusari validator binaries and copy them to a specific folder.
-Check your ubuntu version and choose the correct file for it. [check your ubuntu version and choose the correct file for it](https://download.starkleytech.com/kusari)
+Check your ubuntu version and choose the correct file for it. <a href="https://download.starkleytech.com/kusari" target="_blank"> check your ubuntu version and choose the correct file for it </a>

 ```
 wget https://download.starkleytech.com/kusari/{==FILE_NAME_FROM_ABOVE==} -O swapdex && sudo chmod +x ./swapdex && sudo mv ./swapdex /usr/bin/swapdex